marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 In the quiz stage, the experimenter can specify a maximum number of quiz failures.
 It the participant fails more than that, he is excluded from the experiment and receives the following message:

-.. warning:: You did not answer the quiz correctly and were excluded from further participation.
+:message:  You did not answer the quiz correctly and were excluded from further participation.

 j) No group match
 ------------------